 When croton plants get leggy, renew them by air layering leafless limbs to encourage bushy development and provide new plants.
 The steps for this process include:

 - Cut a limb just below a growth node, either by removing a 1/2- to 1-inch strip around the stem or cutting upward halfway through the stem.

 - Hold the cut open by sliding a plain wooden toothpick in sideways.

 - Apply some rooting hormone powder with a small artist brush.

 - Wrap the wound in a handful of sphagnum moss dampened with either distilled or purified water.

 - Wrap the moss with plastic wrap and tie or tape it just tightly enough to hold it closed on either side of the wound.

 - When roots begin showing against the plastic, cut the stem below the layering, remove the plastic, and plant your new plant in peaty loam.
 Cuttings kept warm should root in a month.

 Try Petiole Rooting

-If a croton drops leaves due to low humidity or age, try rooting the leaf by its stem, or petiole.
+If your indoor plant drops leaves due to low humidity or age, try rooting the leaf by its stem, or petiole.
 Trim the petiole to about 1/2 inch and place it in water immediately.
-When roots develop -- typically within four weeks -- plant the leaf in perlite and peat or ground coir -- repurposed coconut hull material.
+When roots develop, typically within four weeks, plant the leaf in perlite and peat or ground coir, which is repurposed coconut hull material.
 The roots might form new plants at the base of the leaf.